 The tour ends near St. George Street which you should check out after.
 This pedestrian-only street is bustling at night with a variety of music emanating from restaurants and taverns.

-Enjoying sangria while people-watching in one of the taverns is a great way to end the night!
+Enjoying sangria while people-watching in one of the taverns is a great way to end the day trip in St. Augustine!

 Website / Address: 4 Granada St, St Augustine, FL 32084